AshV/AshV.github.IO/assigning-case-to-appropriate-team-user-using-plugin-in-dynamics-365-crm/ReadMe.md

 * ![image alt text](image_5.png)

-* Now, a new step has to be resistered on Assign step of Case record, else this plugin will not be triggered.
-To regster, right click on assemly and click Register new step.
+* Now, a new step has to be registered on Assign step of Case record, else this plugin will not be triggered.
+To register, right click on assembly and click Register new step.

 * ![image alt text](image_6.png)

-* In dialogbox, select Message as Assign and Primary Entity as an incident (i.e. case).
+* In dialog box, select Message as Assign and Primary Entity as an incident (i.e. case).

 * ![image alt text](image_7.png)